kansasdynamics/sql/README.md

 These scripts are basic template files to be modified when working with applications that require database manipulation.

 ## Platforms
-The structure of these scripts follows Microsoft TSQL syntax, but can be refactored for other databases such as MySQL/MariaDB, PostgreSQL, Oracle, etc.
+The structure of these scripts follows Microsoft T-SQL syntax, but can be refactored for other databases such as MySQL/MariaDB, PostgreSQL, Oracle, etc.

 ## Usage
 See the instructions below for each script.